 The studies on both animals and humans have been pretty damning.

 There have been studies showing numerous negative side effects from decreased testosterone, decreased sperm count, and testicular degeneration.
-If you want to know why fertility is decreasing in the western world, then maybe these fats have a big part in it.
+If you want to know why fertility is decreasing in the western world, maybe these fats have a big part in it.
 See this paper for more information.

 There is a lot of conflicting information about other foods such as flaxseeds and soy products and their impact on testosterone.

-Over the years there has been a debate about whether or not they have a positive or negative effect on men’s health.
+Over the years there has also been a debate about whether or not they have a positive or negative effect on men’s health.

 However, due to insufficient evidence, I have not included them among above as foods to avoid.